nqpz/rash/README.md

 For examples programs, please see the results of this search for now: https://github.com/search?q=repo%3Aathas%2FEggsML+%22%23%21%2Fusr%2Fbin%2Fenv+rash%22&type=code

-## Building
+## Building and installing

-Run `cabal build` to build.
+Run `cabal install` to build the `rash` executable and place it in `~/.local/bin`.
 This requires the `cabal` tool to be present on your system.
-Please see https://cabal.readthedocs.io/en/latest/getting-started.html for how to get this.
+Please see https://cabal.readthedocs.io/en/latest/getting-started.html for how to install this.

-Alternatively, if you have [Nix](https://nixos.org/), you can run `nix-shell` to get into a shell with the required development dependencies, or `nix-build` to build the program, which will put a binary into `result/bin`.
+Alternatively, you can install [Nix](https://nixos.org/) and then either

+  - run `nix-shell` to get into a sub-shell with the required development dependencies present, and then run `cabal install` there, or
+  - run `nix-build` to build the program straight away, which will put a binary into `result/bin` that you can then run directly or manually copy to `~/.local/bin` or another directory of your choosing.

 ## License